Christian Walker Player Props: Diamondbacks vs. Reds

-On Saturday, Christian Walker (hitting .200 in his past 10 games) and the Arizona Diamondbacks play the Cincinnati Reds, whose starting pitcher will be Brandon Williamson.
-First pitch is at 4:10 PM ET.
+Christian Walker -- .200 average over his past 10 games -- will be in action for the Arizona Diamondbacks versus the Cincinnati Reds, with Luke Weaver on the hill, on July 23 at 1:40 PM ET.

-In his last game he had a hitless performance (0-for-3) against the Reds.
+In his last appearance, he went 1-for-4 with a double against the Reds.

 Christian Walker Game Info & Props vs. the Reds